 By Steve Betts, CIO, Health Care Service Corporation

 The unprecedented level of change and unpredictability that we are experiencing within the healthcare industry shows no signs of slowing down.

 By James Streeter, Global VP Life Sciences Strategy, Oracle Health Sciences

 It's a logical conclusion that expanding data sources in clinical trials can lead to more therapies, but does this additional data speed up or slow down a clinical trial?

 By Michael Murphy, Chief Medical and Scientific Officer, Worldwide Clinical Trials

 In its genesis CRO and sponsor relationships were built around single points of contact, an overflow and capacity based business model with a “feast versus famine” business cycle and a transactional exchange of services.

 By Charlton Park, Chief Analytics Officer at University of Utah Hospitals and Clinics

 How to increase value is a question all health care providers are facing.
 The transformation that is necessary will require all providers to improve clinical outcomes.

-By Margaretta Nyilas, MD, Senior Vice President, Clinical Management & Business Operations, Otsuka Pharmaceutical Development & Commercialization.
-Inc.
+By Margaretta Nyilas, MD, SVP, Clinical Management & Business Operations, Otsuka Pharmaceutical Development & Commercialization

 The steady pace of new disruptive technologies continues to transform our personal lives, as businesses also continue to realize increasing efficiencies and cost reductions.